East Greenwich, Rhode Island: History

+Scalloptown

+In the 19th Century, East Greenwich attracted a wave of immigrants from Ireland, Italy, Germany, and Scandinavian countries, as well as free Blacks.
+Many settled in a small community which came to be known as Scalloptown, as many residents made a living from fishing and selling scallops.
+As it grew, the neighborhood of immigrants and mixed ethnicities developed a reputation as a "shantytown" of "low and lawless nature" by white writers and community leaders.
+The neighborhood's height was from 1890 to 1913.
+In 1913, the town council condemned many of the residences of Scalloptown as unfit for habitation.
+Currently, only one shellfish processing business remains on the street.

 Most of East Greenwich's neighborhood of Scalloptown was destroyed by 1926, after a mass eviction order by the town council left most of its buildings vacant.
 Scalloptown had been the attention of reformers in town for some time.
 Scalloptown was the site of "Neighborhood House", a settlement house run by Sarah Fernandis from 1908 on.
-But, historian Catherine Streich argues, the racial prejudices of white East Greenwich residents and their dwindling desire for social reform lead to their destruction of Scalloptown.
+But, historian Catherine Streich argues, the racial prejudices of white East Greenwich residents and their dwindling desire for social reform led to their destruction of Scalloptown.

 Geography

 East Greenwich is a coastal town, located on the western side of Narragansett Bay.
 Of its total area of 16.71 square miles, 16.58 square miles is land and 0.14 square miles is water.
 20 percent of the land in East Greenwich consists of undeveloped woods and farmland, although development continues to bring this proportion down.

 Various roads form approximate borders with some of its neighboring towns.
 Division Street sits between East Greenwich and Warwick, to the north and west until Route 2.
 South and east is North Kingstown which is roughly separated from East Greenwich by Frenchtown Road.